The word Protein stems from the Greek word ‘Protos’, which means ‘first’.

 That depends on why you are drinking it in the first place.

 If you are looking to meet your recommended daily intake of protein, or even trying to consume a little extra protein in a day, there’s nothing wrong with consuming a protein shake, or even two.
+I once stopped working our for a year following an injury, and I kept taking protein powders with no problem at all.

 The average protein shake contains 20-25 grams of protein in a glass.
 The equivalent would be to cook 100 grams of chicken breast, or 4-whole eggs.